PriyankaSh428/corda-frontend/README.md

  #### Steps:

-- Runs the app in the development mode.<br>
-- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Runs the app in the development mode.<br>- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
 - The page will reload if you make edits.<br>
 - You will also see any lint errors in the console.

 ### Deployment:
 - Build the app for production to the `build` folder.<br>
-- It correctly bundles React in production mode and optimizes the build for the best performance.
+- It correctly bundles `React` in production mode and optimizes the build for the best performance.
-- The build is minified and the filenames include the hashes.<br>
+- The `build` is minified and the filenames include the hashes.<br>
 - Your app is ready to be deployed!